 What bougie size does the doctor use?

 Dr. Alvarez uses a 32 Fr bougie (loose) for the gastric sleeve procedure.
-This is the bougie size that has the best results without having complications such as strictures.
+This is the bougie size has shown to give the best outcome regarding weight loss.

 This is a Table of the possible complications reported in literature and Dr. Alvarez’s complications.
 As with any surgery, there can be complications.
 This list can include: